 It may be equally difficult for a woman living with HIV to talk about safer sex if she wants to have children herself.
 For more information on living with HIV and having children, see our fact sheet on Getting Pregnant and HIV.

 Regardless of what country or culture you live in, it is important to remember that you and your health deserve to be respected and protected.
 Whether you think of yourself as a wife, businesswoman, mother, provider, or friend, your health is valuable – to you, your family, and your community.

 It can also be helpful to identify things that might make you feel pressured to go against your values or better judgment – and to prepare responses in advance.
 You may want to try talking through or rehearsing some of these situations with a friend.
-For some examples, go to:
+Click here for an example (PDF).

 Some tips about how to talk with your partner

 Now that you are prepared with information about yourself and different kinds of condoms, you are ready to have an honest conversation.
 Talking about your needs can help strengthen a relationship, both in and out of the bedroom.

 Plan to have the talk when you are not getting ready to have sex.
 When it comes time to have the conversation, let your partner know that you want to talk about condoms because you care about him or her and you care about yourself.
 Be honest about what you are willing to do with a condom and what you are not willing to do without one.